Banking Basics for Teens

 Not all bank accounts are the same.
 Different types of bank accounts give you access to different benefits and features.
 As a teen, you may not need more than one type of account to manage your finances.
 As you get older, your money situation will likely become more complicated, requiring you to maintain more than one account type.
 The two most basic bank account types for teens are:

-An account that’s designed to keep your money safe for the long run.
-There are usually limits on the ways and number of times you can take money out of your savings account, making it less accessible than a checking account.
-However, most savings accounts earn interest, which is money the bank pays you for putting and keeping money in the savings account.
+An account that’s designed to keep your money safe for the long run .
+Most savings accounts, however, earn interest, which is money the bank pays you for putting and keeping money in the savings account.
 Interest can help to grow your savings over time.
-A savings account is great for saving for a big purchase you want to make in the future — like your first car or a new cell phone.
+A savings accounts is great for saving for a big purchase you want to make in the future — like your first car or a new cell phone.

 HOW TO USE ONLINE BANKING